luqeei1/RISCV-Group23/docs/logs/Akarsh_log.md

 # 10/12 - 12/12

-- Helped with general testing and debugging with pipelining processor
+- Helped with general testing and debugging with pipelining processor.

+# 13/12

+- Finished checking if all tests work and completed read me.